 The following table details the Group's sensitivity to a 10% increase and decrease in the Australian dollar against the relevant foreign currencies.
 The 10% sensitivity represents management's assessment of the reasonably possible change in foreign exchange rates.
 The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the period end for a 10% change in foreign currency rates.
 A negative number below indicates a decrease in profit and other equity where the Australian dollar strengthens 10% against the relevant currency.
-For a 10% weakening of the Australian dollar against the relevant currency, there would be an equal and opposite impact on the profit and other equity.
+For a 10% weakening of the Australian dollar against the relevant the period end other equity.